 We dream of a world in which no-one is in need.
 A world in which everyone has the opportunity to develop to their full human potential, materially and spiritually.

 We know the world starts to change when we change ourselves.
-We recognize that we ourselves can be the prime movers of change.
+We recognize that we can be the change makers.

-We commit to living a communion of goods, through our personal and group actions, in response to the huge inequalities in our world.
-We count ourselves among the promoters of a new culture: the culture of giving, in a context of equality when those who give find they receive, and those receiving are actually giving.
+Working towards a society where nobody is in need we commit to living a communion of goods, through our personal and group actions, in response to the grave inequalities in our world.
+We count ourselves among the promoters of a new culture: the culture of giving, where those who give find they receive, and those receiving are actually giving.
 We recognize that we all have something to give: goods, talents, our time and even our needs.
 We seek ways to encourage the development of each person’s abilities to benefit the common good.

-We start from our own personal commitment in order to contribute towards global economic change.
-We propose joint action for change to tackle existing poverty and to prevent it in the future:
+Starting from our personal commitment to contribute towards global economic change.
+We propose joint action to tackle existing and future poverty.

-Poverty: we pledge to look beyond our own needs, to recognize the social inequalities around us in our neighborhoods and nations, and to take effective concrete actions to make sustainable improvement;
+Poverty: we pledge to look beyond our own needs, to recognize the social inequalities around us in our neighborhoods and home countries, and to take effective concrete actions towards sustainable improvement;

-Investment and saving: we pledge to exercise and promote ethical financial practices, personally and in our institutions.
+Investment and saving: we pledge to exercise and promote ethical financial practices, on a personal and institutional level.